 Marijuana and cancer: Read the 10 Research-Backed Ways Cannabis Can Help Fight Cancer

 Medical marijuana patients trade rights for medication, but many of us have no other options.
-The good news is that for most patients the trade-offs are worth it because medical marijuana is an incredible medication.
+The good news is that many patients consider the trade-offs are worth it because medical marijuana is an incredible medication.

 Here's Everything They Didn't Tell You About Marijuana!